KDE/digikam-doc/export_tools/local_export.rst

     The Export to Local Computer Dialog

+A list of files from the collections to be exported is display on the left.
+By default, the tool proposes to export the currently selected items from the icon-view.
+The **+** Photos button can be used to append more items to the list.

-The **Target location** text field sets the target path where the file will be copied.
+On the right , the **Target location** text field sets the target path where the file will be copied.
 The **Browse** button will show a file selection dialog to navigate your computer's folder hierarchy and select the right directory.

 The **Target file behavior** options allow you to choose the action to perform with the selected files: